dzambani/dzambani.github.io/README.md

 	3) Install Dependencies: cv2, configparser, numpy, subprocess, re
 	4) Run classify.py
-	** If any dependancies are missing, install as dependencies come up in terminal**
+	** If any dependancies are missing, install as dependencies come up in terminal** **All code paths are absolute paths, make sure you update paths according to your own directories accordingly**

 Running ODAS (must be run in parallel with Classify for Spatial Filtering):